 - Constantly rebooting

 - Fake IMEI or Null IMEI # (normally – 004999010640000)

 - Null Serial number -(0000000)

 The Cause of the unknown baseband version error is a corrupt/damaged EFS folder that contains your Phone IMEI number.
 This error shows that your EFS Folder is highly damaged.
-This is the Identification card of your phone, without this, you will be unable to make calls, and your phone number will appear invalid.
+It is the Identification card of your phone.
+Without this, you will be unable to make calls, and your phone number will appear invalid.
 You can check your IMEI number by dialing *#06#

 The Unknown Baseband can cause –Not Registered on network